ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for worker node fix pack 1.9.8_1517, released 3 July 2018
 {: #198_1517}

+The following table shows the changes that are included in the worker node fix pack 1.9.8_1517.
+{: shortdesc}

 <table summary="Changes that were made since version 1.9.8_1516">
 <caption>Changes since version 1.9.8_1516</caption>
 <thead>